 WELCOME: The club web site started out in 1999 as a means of gathering information together and so that what is often stated as fact by enthusiastic experts, can either be proved or disproved – many books quote the famed 18 RHD TR8’s as being built in two batch’s one in 1980 and the other in 1981 in fact they were all built in 1981 which could have easily been proved if those authors had gone to Gaydon to check the dates recorded on the build cards, instead of taking as gospel what had been written incorrectly before.
 We also now have a sister site specialising in the genuine factory Triumph TR8 here Triumph TR8

-UPDATE 16th June 2022 – Recently added an update to events 2022 given I think the dreaded Covid is behind us now.
+UPDATE 24th Febuary 2023 – Recently done more work on the rare RHD TR8’s see article below.
 Search system for the parts section is now you just type dash for instance, and it will bring up all microfiche pictures that have anything to do with the dashboard.
 Most people don’t know the part number and that’s what they want to know, so this way round should make it a lot easier to find the part number.

 Article – Upgrading to LED HEADLIGHTS!
 TR7 TR8 LED Head light conversion

 It’s never going to be possible to check everything on these cars as so much has been lost to time.
 This is further confused by some owners tweaking/reinventing history/s to suit them selves, and in some cases even swapping identity’s as well.
 Golden rule always check the engine number on the block as this is the harder to hide and or fake.
 A chassis plate is very easy to replace.